 Now is the perfect time to strengthen your business by upskilling yourself and your team.
 Are there any skills you would like to develop or improve?
 Do you want to learn website development code to be better able to manage your own website?
 Do you want to lean SEO or AdWords, or social media marketing so you have a better understanding of how they work and how you can make them work for your business?
 Are there more specific skills related to your service?
 There are a lot of online courses provided by Corsera, EDx, Udemy, Linda and others that are inexpensive and accessible from your desktop or mobile device.

 Increase your knowledge by researching blogs, listening to podcasts, and reading business books.
-You might find this list of our business book reviews useful.

 3. Plan & Prepare